Research Overview and Goal

 Offline Transition Modeling via Contrastive Energy Learning

-Ruifeng Chen∗, Chengxing Jia∗, Zefang Huang, Tian-Shuo Liu, Xu-Hui Liu, Yang Yu
+Ruifeng Chen∗, Chengxing Jia∗, Zefang Huang, Tian-Shuo Liu, Xu-Hui Liu,

 The International Conference on Machine Learning (ICML), 2024